-- (lyra) create file cat.stevens with content "peace train". - (lyra) sync Google Drive using rclone. - (dhcp-129-1-66-1) verify that file cat.stevens is created with content "peace train".
+- (lyra) create file cat.stevens with content "peace train".

+- (dhcp-129-1-66-1) verify that file cat.stevens is created with content "peace train".

-- (dhcp-129-1-66-1) append string "moonshadow" to file cat.stevens. - (lyra) sync Google Drive using rclone. - (lyra) verify that the file cat.stevens was updated (modified); last line must have the string "moonshadow". - (lyra) append string "father and son" to the file cat.stevens. - (lyra) sync Google Drive using rclone. - (dhcp-129-1-66-1) verify that the file cat.stevens was updated (modified); last line must have the string "father and son". - (dhcp-129-1-66-1) rename file cat.stevens to yusuf.islam - (lyra) sync Google Drive using rclone. - (lyra) verify that the file cat.stevens was renamed to yusuf.islam.
+- (dhcp-129-1-66-1) append string "moonshadow" to file cat.stevens.

+- (lyra) verify that the file cat.stevens was updated (modified); last line must have the string "moonshadow".

+- (lyra) append string "father and son" to the file cat.stevens.

+- (dhcp-129-1-66-1) verify that the file cat.stevens was updated (modified); last line must have the string "father and son".

+- (dhcp-129-1-66-1) rename file cat.stevens to yusuf.islam

+- (lyra) verify that the file cat.stevens was renamed to yusuf.islam.

-5.2.4 Testing with a USB stick as a node
+4.2.4 Testing with a USB stick as a node

 combox was run on a GNU/Linux machine and an OS X machine and a file was alternatively created/modified/deleted on one of the machine and it was verified if the repsective file was also create/modified/deleted on the other machine.
 The GNU/Linux machine was a physical machine (grus) running Debian GNU/Linux stable; The OS X machine was on Mavericks (10.9).
 The node directories to scatter files' shards were the Dropbox directory, Google Drive directory and the USB stick (ZAPHOD, FAT filesystem).
-The official Dropbox client was used to automatically sync files from Dropbox directory to Dropbox' server on both the GNU/Linux machine and OS X machine; the official Google Drive client was used to automatically sync files from the Google Drive directory to Google Drive's server on OS X and rclone[26] was used to sync files from the Google Drive directory to Google Drive's server on GNU/Linux; the same USB stick (ZAPHOD) was used on bothe GNU/Linux and Dropbox to store the third shard (shard2) of a file.
+The official Dropbox client was used to automatically sync files from Dropbox directory to Dropbox' server on both the GNU/Linux machine and OS X machine; the official Google Drive client was used to automatically sync files from the Google Drive directory to Google Drive' server on OS X and rclone[26] was used to sync files from the Google Drive directory to Google Drive's server on GNU/Linux; the same USB stick (ZAPHOD) was used on bothe GNU/Linux and Dropbox to store the third shard (shard2) of a file.

-5.2.4.1 Caveats
+4.2.4.1 Caveats